dchowitz/slire/README.md

 - **Use `findPage`** for UI pagination, API endpoints with page tokens, or iterating through large datasets across multiple requests
 - **Use `find().skip().take()`** for small result sets, client-side streaming, or when you need the full QueryStream interface

+### count

+`count(filter: Partial<T>, options?: { onScopeBreach?: 'zero' | 'error' }): Promise<number>`

+Returns the number of entities that match the provided filter criteria.
+Like `find`, the repository automatically applies scope filtering in addition to the user-provided filter, and soft-deleted entities are automatically excluded from the count if soft delete is enabled.
+Returns 0 if no matching entities are found.

+### countBySpec

+`countBySpec<S extends Specification<T>>(spec: S, options?: { onScopeBreach?: 'zero' | 'error' }): Promise<number>`

+Returns the number of entities that match the provided specification.
+Like `count`, the repository automatically applies scope filtering and soft delete exclusion.
+This method works with the same specification objects used by `findBySpec`, enabling consistent query logic across find and count operations.
+Returns 0 if no matching entities are found.

 ## MongoDB Implementation